 - Wash and cut chicken into about 10 pieces, cut any fat or even skin if you prefer it.
-Fill large pot of water and stir in salt, garlic and scallions; mix so the salt can get dissolved.
+Fill a large pot of water and stir in salt, garlic, and scallions; mix so the salt can get dissolved.
 Place chicken in and cover.
-Let it brine for 15 minutes on the room temperature (If you plan to cook it later, do not let it brine over 15 minutes on the counter top, it should be placed in the fridge to brine because of the bacteria).
+Let it brine for 15 minutes on the room temperature (If you plan to cook it later, do not let it brine over 15 minutes on the countertop, it should be placed in the fridge to brine because of the bacteria).

-- Drain water through colander, and wash a chicken just a bit with cold water.
+- Drain water through a colander, then, wash chicken just a bit with cold water.
 Use paper towel to pat dry chicken.

-- Use three bowls or plates, in one corn starch, in the other one beaten eggs and in the third one flour (with corn starch, salt, chili pepper, garlic powder)
+Use three bowls or plates, in one corn starch, in the other one beaten eggs and in the third one flour (with corn starch, Cayenne pepper or Chili Powder, salt, garlic powder)

 - Toss chicken to coat on all sides with corn starch, and place on one plate until ready for next step.

 - If you have oil thermometer, heat oil to 300 to 325 degrees F, if you do not use little cube of white bread, then drop into the oil if it browns in a minute, then the oil is ready; Also choose a deep, or very heavy skillet to fry food if you do not have deep fryer (I used Wok, but it’s up to you).
 Add oil to the cold pan, leaving a head-space, or space at the top of the pan, of at least 3-4 inches.
 This allows a safety margin when the oil bubbles up as the food is added.